Skip to content

 Work sample hand delivery

-Sept.
-12, 9 a.m. to 1 p.m.
+10 a.m. to 3 p.m.

-Review of applications by panel
+Review of applications by panel Sep.
+24, 2025

 Work sample pick up

-Sept.
-14, 9 a.m. to 1 p.m.
+10 a.m. to 3 p.m.

-Applicant notification via mail
+Applicant notification via mail Oct.
+6, 2025

-15 days after receipt of notification
+Program agreement form due 15 days after receipt of notification

-*New Participant and Market Orientation
+*New participant and Market orientation Oct.
+2025

-The Kentucky Crafted Market 2024
+The Kentucky Crafted Market 2026 March 2026

-*The New Participant and Market Orientation is mandatory for all successful applicants.
+* The new participant and Market orientation is mandatory for all successful applicants.
 However, participation at the Kentucky Crafted Market is voluntary.

 Applications will be assessed using the following performance expectations.